simuh34/simuh34/README.md

 ## Hi there 👋 This is Simu Huang.
-- 🌱 I am now engaged in PhD studies at the University of Macau.
+- 🌱 PhD Candidate @ University of Macau | M.S. in Statistical Practice, Boston University | Statistics & Public Health Research

 <!--